kanakiyajay/euler/README.md

 My solutions in ruby to Project Euler

+10 ## Summation of primes

+Loop through 0 to two million
+Function isprime? will determine whether that number id prime.
+Find the sum.Too much computation complexity

 11 ## Greatest product of four adjacent numbers

 Take a matrix grid of 20x20